Vauxhall Mokka-e interior, dashboard & comfort

-Stepping up through the range to SRi Nav Premium adds the dual-screen infotainment system with 10-inch centre and 12-inch driver's display, plus 18-inch wheels, a contrasting black roof, adaptive cruise control and keyless entry.
-Elite Nav Premium takes a more comfort-orientated approach, with smaller 17-inch alloys, heated seats and a heated steering wheel.
-Prices for the SRi and Elite models start at £32,435 and £32,080 respectively.
+The Mokka-e is available in two trim levels: GS Line and Ultimate.
+A panoramic rear-view camera, keyless go, dual-screen infotainment with a 10-inch centre and 12-inch driver's display, plus 18-inch wheels, a contrasting black roof, adaptive cruise control and keyless entry are standard on the GS Line.
+Ultimate takes a more comfort-orientated approach, with smaller 17-inch alloys, heated seats and a heated steering wheel.

 Infotainment, apps & sat nav

 The entry-level Mokka-e comes as standard with a pair of seven-inch screens, but higher-spec models are equipped with a 12-inch driver’s display behind the wheel and a larger 10-inch infotainment screen.
 Apple CarPlay and Android Auto are also standard.
 There’s a bit of lag in the system, but overall it offers good functionality and is on par with those found in other small electric cars you might be looking at.